FAccTRec/facctrec2025/cfp/index.md

 permlink: /cfp/
 ---

-The 7th FAccTRec Workshop on Responsible Recommendation at RecSys 2024 is a valuable catalyst for research and community-building around fairness, accountability, transparency, and related topics in recommender systems.
+The 8th FAccTRec Workshop on Responsible Recommendation at RecSys 2025 is a valuable catalyst for research and community-building around fairness, accountability, transparency, and related topics in recommender systems.
 In this workshop, we welcome research and position papers about ethical, social, and legal issues brought by the development and the use of recommendations that will support a discussion on providing and evaluating socially responsible recommendations.

-We encourage in-person participation, but remote presentation will be available for authors who cannot travel to Bari.
+We encourage in-person participation, but remote presentation will be available for authors who cannot travel to Prague.

 ## Topics of Interest